-Call Release Tracking
+Support for Call Release Tracking

-In release 8, T-Server can now provide information about which party initiated the release of a call.
-This can be valuable for different applications to provide historical and real-time call reporting.
+T-Server provide information about which party initiated the release of a call.
+This can be valuable for different applications to provide historical and realtime call reporting.

-The following T-Library SDK call models can now be reported in this way:
+The following T-Library SDK call models can be reported in this way:

-Normal call release
+- Normal call release

 - Abnormal call release

 - Call release from a conference

 - Rejection of an alerting call

 - Release for a failed or blocked call to a busy destination